 Indianapolis Art Center

 The Indianapolis Art Center is a major cultural center in Indianapolis, Indiana.
 This center was originally founded in 1934 as a project funded by the Works Project Administration.
 This administration was founded during the Great Depression in an effort to create jobs for people.
-The Indianapolis Art Center is located close to the White River.
+The place itself is located close to the White River.
 Overall, the center is home to numerous art classes, studios, fine art exhibitions, and even a library with thousands of titles.
-The exhibits at the Indianapolis Art Center rotate regularly, featuring more than 50 exhibits annually for the enjoyment of 3,000 members.
+The exhibits at the center rotate regularly, featuring more than 50 exhibits annually for the enjoyment of 3,000 members.

 The Indianapolis Art Center was based on the Indianapolis Art League, which was founded by William Kaeser in 1934.
 This group would eventually become the Indianapolis Art Center, which was funded by the Roosevelt administration during the Great Depression.
-Shortly after the Indianapolis Art Center opened its doors, it started hosting art classes and adult education study groups.
+Shortly after this art center opened its doors, it started hosting art classes and adult education study groups.
 Although there was a major fire in 1958, the building was rebuilt in 1960.
-Shortly after that, the Indianapolis Art Center received major financial gifts from nonprofit organizations in the area.
-This allowed the Indianapolis Art Center to expand its exhibits and classes.
+Shortly after that, the center received major financial gifts from nonprofit organizations in the area.
+This allowed the center to expand its exhibits and classes.

 The exterior of the Indianapolis Art Center is also carefully manicured and features events regularly.